2023-IDATA2304-G14/Semester-Project/protocol.md

 ## The architecture

-[//]: # (TODO: remove the following text)
-TODO - show the general architecture of your network.
-Which part is a server?
-Who are clients?
-Do you have one or several servers?
-Perhaps include a picture here.

 Each greenhouse is its own server, and each control panel is its own client.
 The control panel can connect to any greenhouse server, the greenhouse server supports having multiple clients connected at the same time.
 A client can send commands to the server and the server will automatically update all connected clients.